nightscout/trio-docs/docs/EN/operate/build.md

 * Download either the main or dev branch for Open-iAPS
 * Create the automatic signing file
 * Offer to remove the provisioning profiles from your computer
-   * This ensures the build will last a full year
+   * This ensures the build will last an entire year
 * Provide instructions for how to build the app once Xcode opens
 * Opens Xcode with your new download.

-To execute the build script, open a terminal on your Mac and then copy and paste the command below into the terminal.
-Read and follow the directions.
+To execute the build script, open a terminal on your Mac and copy and paste the command below into the terminal.
+Then, read and follow the directions.

 ```
 /bin/bash -c "$(curl -fsSL \